MTC-ETH/labels-collection-tool/README.md

 - `npm start` to start the frontend on port 3000.
 You'll be redirected to the browser automatically.

 ## Choose user registration process
-Two registration processes are available, one not automatic and privacy preserving, a second automatic and less privacy oriented.
+Two registration processes are available, one privacy preserving, but not automatic and a second one, automatic, but less privacy oriented.

+In both cases the user is identified by a login token that corresponds to their mongodb ids.
+No password or email is necessary to log in, just the authentication token that they receive upon registration.

 By default the tool runs in privacy preserving mode.
-In this mode the registration page explains to the user that to register they have to send a registration request by email.
+In this mode the registration page explains to the user that, in order to register, they have to send a request by email.
 The registration request is processed by a human that under the admindashboard page generates a new token and sends it back to the user.
 The server only retains the generated tokens and no personal info about the user.